Robin-Haesen/MyAwesomeRepository/README.md

 # MyAwesomeRepository
 This is an awesome repository

-and this line is my first commit
+And this line is my first commit.

+And this line is my second commit.